cunigarro/e-learning-js/README.md

 <h2>Usage:</h2>

-You need to copy the html for each activity and add javascript parameters for each of one.
-For custom configuration you have to follow the html structure.
+You need to follow the next html structure for each activity and add javascript parameters for each of one.

-Copy the file [e-learning_activities_0.1.js](https://github.com/cunigarro/e-learning-js/blob/develop/js/e-learning_activities_0.1.js) inside the body tag before close it.
+Add the css file [e-learning_activities_0.1.css](https://github.com/cunigarro/e-learning-js/blob/develop/css/e-learning_activities_0.1.css) inside the head tag and the js file [e-learning_activities_0.1.js](https://github.com/cunigarro/e-learning-js/blob/develop/js/e-learning_activities_0.1.js) inside the body tag before close it.

-You can modify all styles about activities.
-Next I'm going to create themes to add ui design.
-Use basic html and javascript code to generate activity.

 <h3>Multiple choice</h3>